 As a valuable resource for The City College of New York students, faculty and neighbors, The Paper relies on the voices, membership, and presence of our surrounding community.
 With content created using quality media and a sense of activism, journalistic bravery, and communicative integrity, The Paper seeks to uncover the truth, self-evident or not, and speak truth to power.

-Today, we recognized the legitimacy of systemic racism and misogyny in the American fabric and we work to inform, educate, and incite discussions in CCNY, Harlem, and around the world.
+Today, we recognize the legitimacy of systemic racism and misogyny in the American fabric and we work to inform, educate, and incite discussions in CCNY, Harlem, and around the world.

 As a modern media platform, we see a world where the voices of marginalized communities collaborate using different mediums to shine a light on socially progressive issues.
 A world where the contributions of excluded voices are recognized and uplifted.